Capetian House of Courtenay: The younger branch

 Robert, the second son of Peter of France and Elizabeth of Courtenay, received some lordships, including that of Champignelles.
 One of his sons, Peter of Courtenay, Lord of Conches, accompanied Saint Louis in the Holy Land during the Seventh Crusade; he was killed at the Battle of Mansurah (1250), along with the king's brother, Robert I, Count of Artois.
 His only daughter Amicie de Courtenay married Robert II, Count of Artois, the son of Robert of Artois.
 In 1285, Robert II of Courtenay, Lord of Champignelles (grandson of Robert) became the head of the House of Courtenay at the death of Philip of Courtenay, son of the Emperor Baldwin II Courtenay.

 After the extinction of the members of the senior branch, the Courtenay family fell into oblivion.
 They had become minor provincial lords, since the elder branch had sold most of the family's possessions in their attempt to preserve the Latin Empire in the east.
 One of the descendants of Robert de Courtenay, John III of Courtenay-Champignelles, was taken prisoner by the English at the Battle of Poitiers in 1356, and later he fought alongside Bertrand du Guesclin.
 His nephew Peter III of Courtenay-Champignelles became chamberlain and advisor to King Charles VI.
 Another member of the family, François de Courtenay-Bléneau is knighted at Marignan (1515), and Anne de Courtenay, another descendant of Robert, in 1583 became the first wife of Maximilien de Béthune, Duke of Sully.

 The title of Head of the House of Courtenay is transmitted over time from one branch to another, in 1472 to John II of Courtenay, Lord of Bléneau, then in 1655 to Louis de Courtenay, Lord of Chevillon.
 From 1603, they tried in vain to gain recognition, many times, the status of "princes of royal blood."
-The last male of the final branch died in 1733, and the family was extinguished on June 29, 1768, with the death of his niece, Helen of Courtenay (1689–1768), marquise of Bauffremont.
+The last male of the final branch died in 1733, and the family was extinguished on June 29, 1768, with the death of his niece, Helen of Courtenay, Marquise of Bauffremont (1689–1768).